HenrikCodes/PCTimeUsage2/README.md

 - **Detailed Reports**: Generate daily, weekly, or monthly reports.
 - **Customization Options**: Allow users to categorize and filter tracked applications.
 - **Additional Visualizations**: Expand on the current UI to include pie charts, heatmaps, etc., for a more comprehensive overview.

+### Components
+- **`dataM.py`**: Manages data collection and formatting.
+It captures the activity data, saves it, and reformats it to fit the structure required for the bar graph display.
+- **`Keylistener.py`**: Tracks the number of user keyboard inputs (key presses), without recording the actual keystrokes for privacy.
+- **`mousetracker.py`**: Tracks mouse activity, including clicks and movement, to gauge overall user interaction.
+- **`window1.py`**: Displays a bar graph visualizing the collected data.
+It includes mouseover tooltips and a stopwatch.
+When an unknown program is opened, a dialog box is shown for user input.
+- **`WindowTracker.py`**: Tracks the active process using the `win32gui` library, ensuring correct application names are retrieved based on specified settings.